Prochilodus lineatus: Appearance

-Behavior
+Ecology

+The species may comprise more than 50% of the fish biomass in a river system.
+The fish feeds on biofilm, for which its mouth is especially adapted to scrape from the river bottom.
+The species also feeds on detritus, being illiophagous; it selects detritus rich in amino acids and is able to selectively avoid mineral matter and refractory organic matter.

-This fish prefers deep waters and it is illiophagous, i.e. it sucks and eats organic mud, for which its mouth is especially adapted.
-This incidentally makes it difficult to fish with a bait.
-It migrates in large banks, looking for warm waters during the spring in order to lay its eggs.
+The species is highly migratory, looking for warm waters during the spring in order to lay its eggs.
+While spawning, the fish may form pairs, and males may stay near the nest to guard the eggs.

 In the Paraná River

-P. lineatus is considered the key species of the Paraná River, since it forms the base of the food chain that ends with larger fish like the surubí catfish (Pseudoplatystoma) and golden dorado (Salminus brasiliensis).
+Prochilodus lineatus is considered the key species of the Paraná River, since it forms the base of the food chain that ends with larger fish like the surubí catfish (Pseudoplatystoma) and golden dorado (Salminus brasiliensis).
 Regulations in place in Santa Fe and Entre Ríos, Argentina, have proven ineffective to preserve the species, which is being severely exploited, both for internal consumption and for export.
 Experts estimate that capturing 20,000 tonnes of sábalo per year is the upper limit of sustainability.
 Exports, however, of about 13,000 tonnes in 1998, grew to 34,000 tonnes in 2004, after the depreciation of the Argentine peso caused by the economic crisis tripled its local value.

 As the fish population dwindles, fishermen who depend on their captures for their livelihood are keeping smaller specimens, often not mature and which therefore have had no time to reproduce.